Christian Walker Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks fourth in the league with a collective 9.5 strikeouts per nine innings.
+- The Phillies pitching staff ranks fourth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Phillies have the 23rd-ranked team ERA across all league pitching staffs (4.60).
+- The Phillies have a 4.59 team ERA that ranks 23rd across all league pitching staffs.

-- The Phillies surrender the sixth-fewest home runs in baseball (46 total, one per game).
+- Phillies pitchers combine to surrender 47 home runs (one per game), the sixth-fewest in the league.

-- Strahm (4-3) gets the starting nod for the Phillies in his seventh start of the season.
-He's put together a 2.73 ERA in 33 2/3 innings pitched, with 47 strikeouts.
+- The Phillies are sending Suarez (0-1) to make his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.